SASUKE38/TMLGen/README.md

    9. Replace the ParentTemplateId with the one you copied.
 If no such attribute is present, add it with the form ParentTemplateId="00000000-0000-0000-0000-000000000000"

 ## Known Issues

+- Manually selected Generated Dialog Timelines files must contain only one entry; they cannot contain multiple like the vanilla _merged.lsf files.
+- Only the first of grouped cinematic nodes appears in the Playlists tab.
+This can be fixed by opening the dialog and selecting Tools > Timeline > Generate > Refresh.
+- Transform rotations sometimes use values that cross from positive to negative, but this can cause actors to rotate quickly and/or unexpectedly.
+This can be fixed by replacing the offending value(s) with their equivalent positive/negative value(s).